 Call an attorney

 It is always important to talk to a lawyer as soon as you can.
 The attorneys at GBM Law provide free legal consultations to keep your case on the right track.
 Insurance adjusters don’t get paid to explain all of your rights, but we are here to help.
-If you were injured due to a car accident, contact an attorney immediately and let the attorney take a burden off of your shoulders so that you can focus on getting the medical treatment that you need.
+If you were injured due to a car accident, contact one of our attorneys immediately by calling 614-222-4444 and let us take the burden off of your shoulders so that you can focus on getting the medical treatment that you need.